 10. Type the following information.
 For information about how to create the application and generate a self-signed certificate, see Set up an OAuth Service Application, on page 18.

-АррКеу The application key of the application you created to represent the connector.
-CertificateFilePath The path to the .pfx file that contains a certificate and private key to use to authenticate the connector.
-CertificateFilePassword The password for the private key.
-TenantID Your Microsoft 365 Tenant, for example mydomain.onmicrosoft.com.
+AppKey The application key of the application you created to represent the to use to authenticate the connector.

+CertificateFilePath The path to the .pfx file that contains a certificate and private key mydomain.onmicrosoft.com.